 The mandatory requirements are designated by the word shall and recommendations by the word should.
 Where both a mandatory requirement and a recommendation are specified for the same criterion, the recommendation represents a goal currently identifiable as having distinct compatibility or performance advantages.
 The word may denotes an optional capability that could augment the standard.
 The standard is fully functional without the incorporation of this optional capability.

 The ATIS/SIP Forum IP-NNI Task Force under the ATIS Packet Technologies and Systems Committee (PTSC) and the SIP Forum Technical Working Group (TWG) was responsible for the development of this document.

+Revision History